 Conditions that affect the lungs, such as chronic obstructive pulmonary disease (COPD), pneumonia, heart failure, and pulmonary embolism, can raise your risk for multifocal atrial tachycardia (MAT), a type of supraventricular tachycardia.

 Many experts believe that Wolff-Parkinson-White syndrome may in some cases be inherited.
-If you have a first degree relative, which is a parent, brother, or sister, with this disorder and he or she has symptoms, talk with your doctor about your risk of developing this abnormal heart rhythm.
+If you have a first-degree relative, which is a parent, brother, or sister, with this disorder and he or she has symptoms, talk with your doctor about your risk for this abnormal heart rhythm.

 Call 911 or seek emergency services immediately if you have a fast heart rate and you:

 Call your doctor if you are having fluttering in your chest (palpitations) that persists and does not go away quickly or if you have frequent palpitations.

 Call your doctor right away if you have symptoms that could mean your device is not working properly, such as:

 Health professionals who can evaluate symptoms of a fast or irregular heartbeat include: